CephalofairGames/gloomhaven2e-faq/index.md

 **When I lose a card to avoid all damage, do I lose Ward?** Yes.
 Ward's effects are considered before the Damage Negation step.

-**If I lose a card to avoid all damage, do I still need to mark use slots on defensive items like armor?** Yes, unless you can bring the damage to 0 by other means.
+**If I lose a card (or use some other effect) to avoid all damage, do I still need to mark use slots on defensive items like armor?** Yes, unless you can bring the damage to 0 by other means.
 The order of operations for taking damage means that mandatory items get used before you negate it by losing a card.

 **How does Shield interact with Ward?** Shield reduces damage before Ward is applied.
 If I have Shield 2 and Ward and take 6 damage, the damage is first reduced to 4 by Shield, then cut in half to 2 by Ward.